phpab/phpab.github.io/source/docs/components/storage.md

 participate.
 That choice will be remembered so that the user will have the same experience even when the page is reloaded.

-In order to remember that choice *phpab* make use of storage providers.
+In order to remember that choice *PhpAb* make use of storage providers.
 You can configure the library to use a specific storage provider.

 ## Cookie